ilkimilki/GettingAndCleaningData/README.md

 ### Output

-tidy.txt is a tab delimited file containing the mean values of all signals of each activity feature per subject and activity
+tidy.txt contains the mean values of all signals of each activity feature per subject and activity